 Changing weather patterns directly shape civil war dynamics.
 We use our case study of the Lake Chad Basin to highlight with added urgency how the impact of climate change has fused into the microlevel dynamics of violence.
 Moreover, these violent patterns shape the overall battlespace making a dire situation worse, enhancing acute difficulties for the international community working to address both humanitarian and security concerns in these regions.
+Indeed, and reliable militaries are hard to come by in the Sahel, and it appears the international community will need to be there (as a mediator) for the foreseeable future until the formal and informal institutions in each country can find a suitable equilibrium that reduces the payoffs and local incentives for engaging in organized violence and criminal behavior.

-Indeed, our ongoing research in central Mali indicates that the Inner Niger Delta (Macina) in central Mali faces a similar threat based on climate change and local level violent actors as formal state institutions and the informal patronage-based aspects of that government's political authority break down.
+our ongoing research in central Mali indicates that the Inner Niger Delta (Macina) in central Mali faces a similar threat based on climate change and local level violent actors as formal state institutions and the informal patronage-based aspects of that government's political authority break down.
 Across the Sahel, climate change is altering livelihoods, straining agriculture systems, and VNSAs are 'weaponizing' the negative ramifications of climate change to their advantage.